-Often misspelt as Tiracol or Tirakhol, situated on the bank of Terekhol River, this fort stands on the northern edge of Goa.
-The name probably originated from the Marathi tir–khol emblazoned on it “steep river-bank” and I could not help but amaze how appropriate the name was and I started reading about the hidden gem of India, Tiracol fort.
+Often misspelt as Tiracol or Tirakhol, situated on the bank of the Terekhol River, this fort stands on the northern edge of Goa.
+The name probably originated from the Marathi tir–khol emblazoned on it “steep river-bank” and I could not help but be amazed at how appropriate the name was I started reading about the hidden gem of India, Tiracol fort.

 The fort was a significant portion of Portuguese sea guards; being widely redone in 1764.
 It stayed in Portuguese control till December 1961 when the remainder of Portuguese regional stations in the subcontinent were coercively attached by India.
 It was wrested from the family by the Portuguese in a savage sea fight and remained in their control until Goa’s freedom in 1961.
 Now the fort has been converted into a luxurious property where the history and the culture are still glorified.

 Goa is without doubt Google’s most researched destination and the best coastal paradise for everyone.
 I’ve only come here last year with a very short span of time in hand.
 (Read more about the experience here ) I was surprised to not hear about Fort Tiracol earlier and this time only came to know from Thomas Cook via their hidden gems of India campaign.

 It is precisely an hour away, 42 km from North of Panaji, easily reached by ferry from Querim.
 It has a total of seven newly revamped rooms and suites elegantly designed with a unique Portuguese style.
 The interiors are a blend of heritage and contemporary features which give the fort an outstanding look.
 Rooms are named after the seven days of the week!
 2 Suites: Saturday and Sunday and 5 Deluxe Double Rooms: Monday, Tuesday, Wednesday, Thursday and Friday.
 With its limited number of rooms, the hotel offers an incredible experience to the guests.